YangLab/CLEAR/README.md

 ## License
 Copyright (C) 2019 YangLab.
-Licensed GPLv3 for open source use or contact YangLab for commercial use
+Licensed GPLv3 for open source use or contact YangLab (yanglab@@picb.ac.cn) for commercial use.